Royer, Charles (1939-2024)

 Meanwhile, Royer's national presence was growing.
 He was elected president of the National League of Cities on November 28, 1982, and his byline appeared regularly in the Nation's Cities Weekly (the NLC's newsletter), the Washington Post and Washington Star, on a wide range of issues.
 "I really did enjoy the National League of Cities.
 It's a huge organization ... very grass-rootsy.
 I got to know a lot about the country, and always got good ideas for Seattle from those meetings," Royer said.

 There were other distractions as well.
 Royer's name was bandied about as one of several Democratic gubernatorial challengers for Governor John Spellman (1926-2018) and for a possible federal cabinet post under a Democratic president.
 Royer was considering both.
-Then, on September 1, 1983, Senator Jackson died suddenly and Spellman appointed Dan Evans (b.
-1925) to temporarily fill the seat.
+Then, on September 1, 1983, Senator Jackson died suddenly and Spellman appointed Dan Evans (1925-2024) to temporarily fill the seat.
 In the subsequent special election, Royer ran fourth, behind Mike Lowry, Evans, and Lloyd Cooney (1923-2013), a conservative former broadcasting executive.
 Evans was elected.

 The loss "woke me up," Royer said.
-"I hadn't been paying attention to my political base. ...
+"I hadn't been paying attention to my political base ...
 Nothing like a hanging to focus a guy, and I got hanged."
 After a respite to recover, he reconnected with his base, attending community club and neighborhood meetings with alacrity, though some of his early neighborhood followers charged he had sold out to the downtown interests.

-Charley's wife, Rosanne, also had been active in civic and cultural affairs, in addition to working on Charley's political campaigns.
+Royer's wife, Rosanne, also had been active in civic and cultural affairs, in addition to working on his political campaigns.
 She managed Seattle's sister-cities program, especially the link with Tashkent, capital of Uzbekistan.
 In 1987, she and a Seattle delegation again visited the Soviet Union, as it was beginning to disintegrate, "excited and encouraged by the new 'glasnost,' or openness in the Soviet Union" (Sanger).
 She also was a founder of the Ethnic Heritage Council and was active in the Slavic community and foreign language teacher's association.

 Power Politics

 Meanwhile, the city signed the Ross Dam treaty on April 2, 1984.
 It was one of Royer's major achievements in his second term, because it ended a decade-long controversy over Seattle's plan to raise City Light's Ross Dam on the Skagit River and flood a Canadian valley (Connelly).
 In exchange for not raising the dam, British Columbia agreed to supply hydropower to the city.
 "Bob Royer deserves lots of credit for the administration's successes, especially for resolving the High Ross Dam issue with Canada," said Walt Crowley (1947-2007), former Uhlman aide and historian.
+But City Light remained a headache.
+Shortly after the dam treaty ceremony in Vancouver, British Columbia, Royer fired City Light Superintendent Joe Recchi for failure to meet the utility's "minority hiring goals and other problems" (Wilson, Parker and Coughlin).
+Deputy Superintendent John Saven was hired as interim superintendent.
+On September 24, 1984, Royer appointed Randy Hardy, a Bonneville Power Administration official, to the post and Hardy's seven-year tenure was highly successful.
+"City Light is a tough place to manage," Royer said.
+"Randy did it well."

 Downtown Politics